mahamudulhasanmonir/wpress-reviews/README.md

 # wpress-reviews
 It's a review plugin for WordPress.
-Modern languages and design are integrated here.
+Modern languages and design are integrated here..